jetbrains-academy/scala-tutorial/Object Oriented Programming/Object Oriented Programming/task.md

 Let's consider implementing sets as binary trees.

-There are two types of possible trees: a tree for the empty set, and a tree consisting of an integer and two sub-trees.
+There are two types of possible trees: a tree for an empty set and a tree consisting of an integer and two sub-trees.

 Here are their implementations: